Badlands Wilderness Stewardship #4

 Gear provided

 ONDA will provide all tools required for the work as well as extra work gloves and eye protection.
-We will bring some potable water, expert leadership and perspective on current high desert conservation priorities.
+We will bring some extra water, expert leadership and perspective on current high desert conservation priorities.

 Registration

 An ONDA registration application and medical form are required for this trip.
+5 spots will be held for first-time volunteers until 3 weeks before the trip.

 Apply now